StationQ/Liquid/UserCode/DaveWecker/README.md

 `Tableau.fsx` has a complete implementation of `ShowState` and is demonstrated dumping the tableau for Teleport.

+The elements of the xs, zs, and rs arrays are all mutable, so this property may also be used to set the tableau state; the showState function shows how stabilizers are represented in the arrays.
+Note that the contents of these arrays are not validated as they are set, so it is possible to create an invalid tableau this way.

 Note: I have _not_ added the Tableau API to the docs (for now).
 This is a very specialized call and (I believe) it isn't of great use to most users.

 You can compile and run the sample with: `\Liquid\bin\Liquid.exe /s Tableau.fsx Tableau()`